 Irojiten set is a great addition to my pencil collection.
 It is surely unique with its particular tonalities and a colour scheme that has an ethereal quality about it.
 Paired with the good choice of paper, Irojiten Coloured Pencils can offer gorgeous results and delightful moments.

 TIP: Although the packaging is very attractive, I prefer to work with my pencils organized in one case.
-I have created a chart for my Irojiten, including all three sets.
-You can download it in this blog, go to Irojiten Chart.

 *The term “pastel” here is used to make reference to colour, not medium.
 Pastels are less saturated and more muted tonalities.
 Soft Pastels and Oil pastels are art materials and are available in many colours.